What to Bring

 2. Proof of Social Security

-An original of one of the following documents with complete name and SSN:
+An original of one of the following documents with complete name and complete SSN:

 - Social Security card (with the customer’s current name);